 Precinct 6 Deputies are assigned to various courts as Bailiffs.
 These deputies are the law enforcement arm of the court.
 They keep order in the court, serve legal process or other court documents, and take charge of juries when the court is not in session.
 Also bailiffs provide general security for the courthouse and its staff.

 The Gulfgate Division is an extension of a partnership with the Greater East End Management District and Precinct 6 to patrol the new Gulfgate Center 24 hours a day and seven days a week.

 The Housing Division was created through an agreement between the Houston Housing Authority and Precinct 6 to patrol several housing complexes in the city of Houston.
 Deputies also participate in resident council meetings and respond to needs of the community.

 The Houston Humane Society joined with Harris County Precinct 6 to combat the abandonment and mistreatment of both companion and livestock animals.
 Investigators work vigorously to rescue animals in these conditions.

 Volunteer/Reserve Police Officers must complete the State approved Basic Peace Officer Certification course which is now over 600 hours.
 Most do this training at their own expense through The University of Houston, The Houston Community College System or at other area colleges.
 Several volunteer Deputies are retired police officers.

-The three-man unit is responsible for monitoring the more than 250 registered sex offenders that reside within Precinct Six.
+The Sex Offender unit is responsible for ongoing monitoring the more than 250 registered sex offenders that reside within Precinct Six.
 It is this division's job to update and verify residential information on sex offenders and to make sure that registered sex offenders update their registration.

 The deputies also work in conjunction with the Houston Police Department's sex offender unit and Harris County probation and state parole officers to track those who fail to comply with court orders to register as sex offenders and keep their information current.